-Congenital Hyperinsulinism (HI) is an ultra-rare pediatric metabolic disease.
-HI presents with severe hypoglycemia in the neonatal period requiring intensive care hospitalization, administration of high rates of intravenous glucose through central lines, continuous intravenous administration of glucagon and in most instances surgical treatment by pancreatectomy during the neonatal period or during infancy.
-The most common and severe form of HI is refractory to medical treatment with diazoxide and affects approximately 60% of all patients.
-This form of HI arises out of inactivating mutations in the genes encoding the KATP channel, resulting in focal and diffuse forms of HI.
-Focal disease, occurring in approximately 50% of patients with KATP HI, resolves in 97% of cases after partial pancreatectomy.
-Diffuse disease persists in 41% of cases after subtotal (98%) pancreatectomy.
+This most common and severe form of HI is refractory to medical treatment with diazoxide and affects approximately 60% of all patients.
+This form of HI results in focal and diffuse forms of HI.
+Focal disease, occurring in approximately 50% of patients with KATP HI, resolves in approximately 97% of cases after partial pancreatectomy.
+Diffuse disease persists in 41% of cases after subtotal pancreatectomy.
 However, by the age of 14 years old, data show that 91% of patients undergoing subtotal pancreatectomy develop insulin-dependent diabetes, at which point hyperinsulinism is no longer present.
 Thus, HI is a congenital, rare pediatric disease with life-threatening manifestations of severe hyperinsulinemic hypoglycemia occurring primarily during the neonatal period, infancy, childhood and adolescence.